Second-order asymptotics for the block counting process in a class of regularly varying $\Lambda$-coalescents: Introduction and main results

 \subsection{Main results}

 We assume that the coalescent does not have a Kingman part and also that $\Lambda(\{1\})=0$, so that the $\La$-coalescent either comes down from infinity or stays infinite forever (see Pitman \cite{pit99}).
-We formalize \eqref{e:Lambda_informal} in the following way, making it our main assumption. \begin{assumptionA} $\Lambda(\{0\})=\Lambda(\{1\})=0$.
-Moreover, there exists $y_0\le 1$ such that
+We formalize \eqref{e:Lambda_informal} in the following way, making it our main assumption.